damaged hair How to Do a Hair Porosity Test at Home

-According to the NCBI, the study they conducted on the topic of hair porosity looked into two possible factors that may have an impact on the hair and increase its porosity levels: UV exposure and hair bleaching.
+A study conducted by the NCBI on the topic of hair porosity looked into two possible factors that may have an impact on the hair and increase its porosity levels: UV exposure and hair bleaching.
 Both were determined to impact porosity, while the effects of chemical damage, like that caused by bleaching, were more immediate.

 Even without conducting a test, there are certain characteristics of low porosity and high porosity hair that you can look out for.

 Low porosity strands tend to dry slowly, products tend to sit on top of your hair (rather than sink in quickly), and your hair takes a long time to become fully saturated with water when you wash it.

 High porosity strands look and feel dry to the touch, they tend to have excess frizz, and hair air dries abnormally fast.

 If you’re convinced that your strands are highly porous, don’t panic.
 All you need is a hair care regimen to help manage your damaged strands, and we’ve got just the products to help you do so.